An Interview with Super Life Coach Tim Brownson

 Over the past few months I've had the good fortune to work with one of the most interesting, funny, and brilliant coaches I've ever encountered.
 I couldn't reach him, so I asked Tim Brownson for an interview instead.

 Just kidding!!
 (I'm trying to match Tim's great wit to no avail.)

-Tim recently served as a guest expert for both the Habit Course (which I run with Leo Babauta and Katie Tallo) and Simple Self-Confidence (which I run with Erin Falconer).
+Tim recently served as a guest expert for both the Habit Course (which I run with Leo Babauta and Katie Tallo).
 The course participants were so engaged with what he taught them that I knew I had to share a bit of Tim's wisdom here with you.